Understanding the Environmental Impacts of Tourism

 Or why not join in an educational outdoor activity on your trip to Scotland?
 Outdoor activities such as bushcraft are all about surviving and thriving in the natural environment, and using knowledge and skills that have been in existence for many thousands of years.
 Learn about specific plant species and why they grow in certain environments, how to tell the difference between species and how to identify them, how to forage safely, and much more.

 Whilst you're out exploring all that Scotland has to offer, it is important to be respectful of the areas and landscapes you are visiting.
 Popular destinations will naturally see more visitors but this can cause harmful impact to the land.
-For example, scenic walking trails and routes are often damaged by walkers exploring off the waymarked paths, which causes surrounding flora and fauna to be trampled on.
-Stick to signposted trails and admire the views around you.
+Thanks to the Scottish Outdoor Access Code you can explore off-path, but if you are visiting somewhere that is particularly vulnerable to damage, it might be sensible to try and stick to paths and tracks where available.

 It is also crucial that you do not disturb the surrounding landscapes as many areas are home to wildlife habitats and rare or protected plantlife species.